dc-js/dc.js/docs/dc-v5-upgrade-guide.md

 ChartGroup is a key concept in dc.
 This links all charts so that filtering one of the charts causes updates in all linked charts.
-Upto dc@v4 ChartRegistry maintained these lists as global variables.
+Up to dc@v4 ChartRegistry maintained these lists as global variables.
 This required `deregisterAllCharts` to be called to clear those references so that charts could be garbage collected. dc@v5 introduces {@link ChartGroup}, an instance of {@link ChartGroup} maintains list of all related charts.
-References to charts are no longer kept in global variables, so, that as soon as the `chartObject` instance and all chart instances go out of scope, these should get garbage collected without needing an explicit call to clear the list.
+References to charts are no longer kept in global variables, so as soon as the `chartObject` instance and all chart instances go out of scope, these should get garbage collected without needing an explicit call to clear the list.